noahehall/theBookOfNoah/web_technoligies/core/_css.md

 ## GRID

 ## FLEXBOX
-  - one dimensional: columns OR rows
+  - one dimensional layout model (columns OR rows) with ease in distributing space between items in an interface -
   - flex container: contain flex items, define how flex items are laid out
-  - flex item: direct child of flex containers positioned on a flex line
     - flex line: the imaginary line(s) on which flex items are layed out on the main and cros axis
     - main axis: horizontal
       - main start: the beginning of the axis
       - main end: the end of the axis
     - cross axis: vertical
       - cross start: the start of the axis
       - cross end: the end of the axis
+  - flex item: direct child of flex containers positioned on a flex line
+    - main size: size of hte flex item in the dimensioin it's parent flex-container main axis
+    - cross size: size of the flex item in the dimension it's parent flex-container cross axis -
   ```css
     /*
       bocoup.com